 What to do if you see a forest fire

-If you see flames or even smoke (or any other type of environmental emergency), the Ministry of the Interior’s advice is to call 1515, which is available 24 hours a day.
+If you see flames or smoke (or any other type of environmental emergency), you can also call 1515.

-Don’t assume that others have already called emergency services.
+Don't assume that others have already called emergency services, the interior ministry advises.

 Callers are asked to remain calm and speak clearly, indicating as precisely as possible the location, giving the province and municipality of the area that is burning.